Montreal River Historic Plaque

 In the camp newsletter, the Northern Beacon, CO Paul Storms describes camp life:

 The camp's post office is over 80 miles away.
-The boys seldom leave the camp as there is no place to go....The Conchies appreciate the kindness of the religious director who motors to the Soo about once a week at which time he looks after the purchase of postage stamps, writing paper, camera films, organes and chocolate bars.
+The boys seldom leave the camp as there is no place to go....The Conchies appreciate the kindness of the religious director who motors to the Soo about once a week at which time he looks after the purchase of postage stamps, writing paper, camera films, oranges and chocolate bars.
 These winter months, visitors to the camp are few and far between....Yet the fellows are happy, especially when the mail comes.
 Most of the boys work in the gravel pits or at clearing the bushlands.

 Usually, the workday ended relatively early (especially for those more used to the endless work of the farm), so in addition to letter writing, reading and board games, sports played a big role at camp.
 The men also improved Montreal River camp by building a chapel and recreation hall.